Beneath towering aqueducts and grand Roman structures, there thrived a force that was the true embodiment of the empire's might: the Roman soldier.

 They shared tents, broke bread together, and watched each other's backs in the heat of battle.

-This camaraderie, born on the training grounds and solidified in the crucible of combat, was the true strength of the Roman legions.
+This camaraderie, forged in training and strengthened in combat, was the true strength of the Roman legions.

 It ensured that when they marched, they did so as one, an indomitable force representing the might of Rome.